JoelSoliz/team-book/README.txt

 # ICPC-Notebook
-Notebook for INSA Lyon teams at ACM ICPC.
+Notebook for Mathreex team at ACM ICPC.

 # Usage
 C++ and Python notebook files are located in the cpp/ and python/ directories, respectively.